ricflams/aws-cert/clf-c02/notes/aws-clf-c02-concepts.md

 workload predictability, tolerance for interruptions, tenancy requirements, and licensing constraints.

+The listing is ordered by cost.

 ### 🔹Spot Instances

 Deeply discounted spare EC2 capacity with interruption risk.
 Best for fault-tolerant or flexible workloads.

 - A video transcoding system uses Spot since jobs can retry automatically if an instance is reclaimed.
 - A data science team runs large Monte Carlo simulations overnight using Spot Fleet for massive savings.
 - A CI/CD system uses Spot for non-critical build agents, falling back to on-demand when Spot is unavailable.

 ### 🔹Savings Plans

 Commit to a consistent hourly spend for 1--3 years.
 Most flexible discount model, applies to EC2, Fargate, and Lambda.

 - A platform engineering team moves to Savings Plans while gradually shifting workloads from EC2 to Lambda.
 - A product team with diverse compute workloads (ECS + Lambda) uses a 3-year Compute Savings Plan for predictable costs.
 - A company migrating instance families frequently chooses Savings Plans to avoid managing multiple RI types.

 ### 🔹Reserved Instances (Standard RIs)

 1--3 year commitment for high discounts.
 Ideal for steady, predictable workloads.

 - A billing service running 24/7 is covered with 3-year Standard RIs to cut predictable compute cost.
 - A database team commits to RIs for stable RRDS instances that won't change size in the foreseeable future.
 - A corporate intranet server that runs continuously is placed under RIs for long-term savings.

 ### 🔹Convertible Reserved Instances

 Similar to RIs but allow changing instance families, OS, or tenancy.
 Slightly smaller discount than Standard RIs.

 - A modernization team switches EC2 instance families during refactoring without losing Reserved Instance benefits.
 - A company changes from Windows to Linux AMIs and updates the RI type instead of buying new reservations.
 - An analytics system scaling vertically over time upgrades instance sizes using Convertible RIs.

 ### 🔹Zonal Reserved Instances

 RIs tied to a specific Availability Zone.
 Provide both cost savings and a capacity reservation.

 - A financial trading application with strict AZ affinity secures capacity during market peaks.
 - A healthcare system guarantees AZ availability before planned seasonal patient load increases.
 - A company with strict compliance runs a legacy app in a fixed AZ and uses Zonal RIs to lock in both price and capacity.

 ### 🔹On-Demand Instances